AntonVanAssche/BashPass/README.md

 When you start BashPass for the first time you'll be prompted with the question to enter the name of the GPG key you want to use.
 After entering the name a you'll be asked to enter the e-mail address you've used to generate the key.

 ```
-Enter the name of the GPG key you want to use: Bashpass
+Enter the key ID of the GPG key you want to use: 91082EE1
 Enter the email address you created the gpg key with: example@gmail.com
 ```